o3de/o3de-physics-test-scene/README.md

 ### Instructions

 - Use keyboard arrows to control the vehicle (speed and steering).
+- Press `Enter` to drop the payload.
-Use `WSAD` and mouse to move the camera around the vehicle.
+- Use `WSAD` and mouse to move the camera around the vehicle.
 - To disable the payload (entity: `payload`), either set its rigid body to Kinematic or move it to the side.

 ### Details